sanjeev662/sanjeev662/README.md

 - 📫 How to reach me **sanjeevsinghkaushik662@gmail.com**
 - 👩‍💻 Constantly learning and I'm very interested in Open Source!

-- 💫 I'm a highly skilled web developer with expertise in <strong>React.js and Node.js</strong>, combined with strong knowledge of <strong>Data Structures and Algorithms</strong>.
+- 💫 I'm a highly skilled Full Stack Developer with expertise in <strong>React.js and Node.js</strong>, combined with strong knowledge of <strong>Data Structures and Algorithms</strong>.

 ---